Massage Therapy for Heart Health

 In recognition of February as American Heart Month, we feature the benefits of massage therapy for cardiovascular health.
 The American Heart Association reported that about 18 million people in the United States have heart disease.

 Stress is a proven major contributor to cardiovascular disease.
-Research studies suggest that massage therapy can shift a patient’s nervous system from sympathetic to parasympathetic function.
-The sympathetic nervous system mobilizes the body for action with the fight-flight-or-freeze response, when faced with a stressful situation.
 Staying in this state for a prolonged amount of time is a common problem in our stressful modern society, and increases the likelihood of developing or worsening heart disease.
 Stress speeds up the heartbeat, increases breathing rate and causes blood vessels to narrow in diameter.
-The parasympathetic response, on the other hand, creates a relaxation response, characterized by reduced heart and breathing rates and dilated blood vessels.

 Before receiving massage therapy for a heart condition, first consult your primary care physician or your cardiologist.
 If your doctor advises that massage may help you, find a massage therapist who meets the licensing requirements in your state.
 If you live in a state that does not require licensing, choose a therapist who is nationally certified or is a member of a massage therapy professional association, such as AMTA or ABMP.

 Regardless of your age, size, gender or health, massage therapy performed by a qualified therapist can improve your heart health by reducing the effects of stress on the body, promoting relaxation of body and mind, and enhancing your overall well-being.
 Give us a call to discover how massage offers a drug-free, non-invasive and pleasurable approach to helping the cardiovascular system feel better and function better!
 808.885.4459. http://www.PacificMassageServices.com